victorjonsson/jquery-editable/README.md

-    toggleFontSize : true, // Whether or not it should be possible to change font size (default true), closeOnEnter : false, // Whether or not pressing the enter key should close the editor (default false) event : 'click', // The event that triggers the editor (default dblclick) callback : function( data ) {
+    toggleFontSize : true, // Whether or not it should be possible to change font size (default true), closeOnEnter : false, // Whether or not pressing the enter key should close the editor (default false) event : 'click', // The event that triggers the editor (default dblclick) tinyMCE : false, // Integrate with tinyMCE by settings this option to true or an object containing your tinyMCE configuration callback : function( data ) {
         // Callback that will be called once the editor is blurred if( data.content ) {